 Windscreen wipers should be replaced as soon as they stop clearing your front and back windscreen effectively, you don't want to be caught out struggling to see in the middle of a storm.
 If this is more relevant to your situation, read our separate guide for driving in winter weather including storms.

 Driving in floods can increase the distance you need to stop when braking.
 You should try to double the usual distance you leave between your vehicle and the vehicle in front of you when driving in very wet road conditions.

 If your steering becomes less responsive, reduce your speed and slow down gradually, watching out for other cars and pedestrians.

 Try to avoid driving through standing water or anything deeper than 10cm unless you know your specific vehicle is equipped for deep water.
 If you have to drive through it slow down first to avoid making a bow wave in the water, which will affect the depth.

 Driving fast through standing water can cause expensive damage to your vehicle.
 The air intake on many cars is low at the front and it could take just a small amount of water to be sucked into the engine to flood it and cause serious damage.
 If you are stuck in flood water, even if it seems shallow, it's usually advisable to stay in your vehicle and call the emergency services.

 Don't try driving through fast-moving water.
-You should never under estimate the speed of the water as there is a chance your vehicle could be swept away and that it will not float.
+You should never underestimate the speed of the water as there is a serious chance your vehicle could be swept away and that it will not float.

 Before you make a claim, please make sure you have your policy schedule and as many details of the damage as possible to hand, as these will speed up your claim.